imagej/imagej.github.io/_pages/Image_Stitching.md

   - **Register images adjacently over time**: The stitching will compute the shift between all images of all time-points, as well as of each image to the same image of the next time-point.
 A global optimization scheme will be used to minimize the global error and reject outliers.
 The parameters for this global optimization will be queried in an additional dialog.
   - **Register all images over all time-points globally (expensive\!)**: The stitching will compute the shift between all time-points and all images which will take a considerable amount of time.
 A global optimization scheme will be used to minimize the global error and reject outliers.
 The parameters for this global optimization will be queried in an additional dialog.

-{% capture title%}
- Shows the extra option for Pairwise Stitching when aligning all timepoints to each other.
+{% include thumbnail src='/images/pages/PairwiseStitching3.png' title='Shows the extra option for Pairwise Stitching when aligning all timepoints to each other.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/PairwiseStitching3.png' title=title %}

 If a global optimization is necessary for time-point registration another dialog will pop up to ask for more parameters: